surojitfromindia/TypeNode/readme.md

-## This is a Express API project that use typescript
+## This is a Express API project that using typescript